One Hundred Fifty Three

 The ball rises, floats to Misha, she grabs it and throws.
 The ball gets about three inches from her hand and stops, then drops to the floor and rolls to Morshchiny’s snout.
 She sniffs, flips her head and the ball rolls to the center of the kid circle.

 Micha, ‘Let me try.’

 While they’re occupied with magical fun, we’re kicking around consciousness.
-It isn’t a thing, we aren’t neuroscientists or spiritual seekers, it’s simply more interesting than news crammed to the rafters with politics.
+It isn’t a thing, we aren’t neuroscientists or spiritual seekers, it’s simply more interesting than news crammed to the rafters with political bullshit.

 Fin, ‘I was reading some of the books you’ve collected Zero.
 One man says, I think he says, that everything that has or will happen has already happened.
 How does that work?’

 ‘You’re talking about Spira, others have said version of the same thing.
 We touched on this subject back before you came to us.
 The thinking is we see slices of events, like we’re in an elevator, or riding a train but we can only see what is visible through the window.
 Or like an elevator with one narrow window.
 As it travels up or down all we see is what’s visible through the narrow window.
 All kinds of things are going on we are unable to see because of our limited access.’